angeella/mds_fMRI/tutorial_mds_fMRI.md

 ![plot_sub1_run1_pca](https://github.com/angeella/mds_fMRI/blob/readme-edits/plot_sub1_run1_pca.pdf)

 Finally, we want to see how much, by reducing the dimensionality of our data, the multidimensional scaling preserves the distances.
-In Figure \ref{diagnosticplot_sub1_run1} we represent the original distances versus the distances obtained from the configurations of multidimensional scaling.
+In the following plot, we represent the original distances versus the distances obtained from the configurations of multidimensional scaling.

 ```r
 distOR<-dist(sub1_run1_dist_eu)